On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Numerical examples

 \begin{remark} The equality $\fra_{L/K} = \frc_{L/K}$ in Theorem \ref{new connection} combines with the results of Theorems \ref{main result}(iv) and \ref{degree 27 vinatier} to imply that the image of $\frc_{L/K}$ in $\Cl(G)$ vanishes.
 Under the stated conditions, this fact also follows directly from Lemma \ref{cwr vanish}.
 Conversely, the results of Theorem \ref{new connection}, Theorem \ref{main result}(iv) and Lemma \ref{cwr vanish} combine to give an alternative proof of Therem \ref{degree 27 vinatier}.\end{remark}

 \begin{remark} By adapting the methods implemented for \cite{BleyDebeerst} one can also compute {the right hand side of the equality in Conjecture \ref{local conj}} for all extensions $L/\Qu$ in $\calF(3)$.
-These computations show that $\mathcal{E}_{L_p/\Qp} - J_{2, L_p/\Qp} - \frc_{L_p/\Qp} - M_{L_p/\Qp} = \frc_{L_p/\Qp}$, and thereby verify Conjecture \ref{local conj}, and hence also Breuning's conjecture, for these extensions.
+These computations show that

+and thereby verify Conjecture \ref{local conj}, and hence also Breuning's conjecture, for these extensions.
 Combining this fact with \cite[Th.~4.1]{mb2} and \cite[Cor.~7.6]{BleyBurns} one also finds that the central conjecture of \cite{BleyBurns} is valid for all $L/K$ in $\calL(3)$ for which $G_w$ has order $27$ and exponent $3$ for each wildly ramified place $w$ of $L$.\end{remark}